shamli1997/ios_fall_23/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges you encountered while building the app.
-1. It is the first time I built ios app, it took me some time to attach eent to the lables and buttons
+1. It is the first time I built an iOS app, and it took me some time to attach events to the labels and buttons

 ## License